RACCER: Towards Reachable and Certain Counterfactual Explanations for Reinforcement Learning: Introduction

+Reinforcement learning (RL) has shown remarkable success in recent years and is being developed for high-risk areas such as healthcare and autonomous driving \cite{arulkumaran2017deep}.
+However, RL algorithms often use neural networks to represent their policies, making them difficult to understand and apply to real-life tasks \cite{puiutta2020explainable}.

-Counterfactual explanations are local user-friendly explanations for interpreting decisions of black-box algorithms.
-In machine learning, counterfactuals are defined as an answer to the question: \textit{``Given that the black-box model M outputs $A$ for input features $f_1, ... ,f_k$, how can the features change to elicit output B from M?''} \cite{verma2021counterfactual}.
-Counterfactual explanations can help users by giving them actionable advice on how to change their input to obtain a desired output.
-For example, a user rejected for a loan by an AI system, might not only be interested to know why the decision was made, but also how they can improve their application, in order to be approved in the future.
-Additionally, counterfactuals are inherent to human reasoning, as we rely on them to assign blame and understand events \cite{byrne2019counterfactuals}.
+Counterfactual explanations are user-friendly explanations for interpreting decisions of black-box algorithms \cite{miller2019explanation}.
+In machine learning, counterfactuals are defined as an answer to the question: \textit{``Given that the black-box model M outputs $A$ for input features $f_1, ...,f_k$, how can the features change to elicit output B from M?''} \cite{verma2021counterfactual}.
+They give users actionable advice on how to change their input to obtain a desired output, and are inherent to human reasoning, as we rely on them to assign blame and understand events \cite{byrne2019counterfactuals}.